sebcat/http-stress-test/README.md

 one more concurrent process.
 The number of requests sent by each concurrent process is given by the constant NREQS.
 All HTTP requests are directed against one resource, DSTURL.

+Difference in average response times between requests to different resources is expected. foo.php might execute more code and perform more DB interaction server side that bar.php.
+Therefor, we limit our tests to one resource.

 The tests are performed over a wired network.